OffchainLabs/decentralized-timeboost-spec/inclusion.md

 If a non-priority transaction appears in at least one of the candidate lists, but fewer than $F+1$, then the transaction will not be included in the consensus inclusion list.
 But honest members who have not previously received such a transaction must treat such a transaction as received.

-Notes:

-1. Some messages that were included in the submitted candidate lists may not qualify for inclusion in the round’s consensus inclusion list.
+NOTE: Some messages that were included in the submitted candidate lists may not qualify for inclusion in the round’s consensus inclusion list.
 An honest committee member who has not yet seen such a message will now have seen it, so will include it in later rounds’ inputs.
 Eventually such a message will make it into some round’s consensus inclusion list.
-- Members must keep the following state between rounds: the number of the last successful round; the consensus timestamp of that round; the consensus delayed inbox index of that round; the next expected priority bundle sequence number at the end of that round (i.e. the value of K+1 that caused the “S is empty” condition).
-This information is included in the input, to help crashed/restarted members get back into sync.

 <u>State management and recovery after a crash</u>